-We can see quite a few operations that will be producing equivalent equations.
-In this part, we’ll look at two of them: addition & subtraction.
+We can see quite a few operations that produce equivalent equations.
+In this part, we’ll look at these two: addition & subtraction.

 Here we talk about Adding identical quantities to both sides of equations.

-If we ad the same quantity to both the left and the right side of an equation, the solution set will not be changed.
+If we add the same quantities to both the left and the right sides of a given equation, the solution set will not be changed.
+Let’s see: